Nandakishore695/HTML-CSS-Javascript/README.md

 **8.What is default position property in css?**
 - Static position is the default value

+**9.What are pseudo classes in css?**
+- hover
+- active
+- focus
+- checked

 **9.What is Box model CSS?**

 **2.specificity" in CSS?**